 The administrator can delete a user by selecting the user from the list.
-To select a user, touch the UserID in the list box and press the "Delete User" button.
+To select a user, touch the UserID in the list box.
+The selected user will then be highlighted blue.
+Press the "Delete User" button to remove the user from the system.